-Recently a number of people came by to view the first four posts on this site.
+Recently a number of people came by to view the first four posts on this site back in 2011.
 Those posts pertain to the Church of St. Kilcatherine in Ireland.
 It is, at times, also referred to by the ancient names of Chellchatthigern, Cill Chaitighern, St. Caithinghearn, and kyllcharrine.
 By whatever name you chose, however, this ancient stone church is a place of great intrigue.

 In the original posts I mentioned my fascination with the variety of crosses found in the church’s cemetery.
 Frankly I’ve never forgotten them.
 Along with their sheer variety, they are wide-believed to be among Ireland’s oldest.
 With those things in mind, allow me to take a moment to show you a few of these many crosses.
 Hopefully you will find them of interest too.

 The cross to the left was made in the 7th or 8th century, and has stood vigil here over 1200 year.
 Amazing.
 That age makes it perhaps the earliest Christian cross in all of Ireland.
 Standing about 5 feet tall and 20 inches at its widest point, it is crudely constructed.
 Although the date puts us well into the Iron Age, the cross appears – at least to eye -to have been made by simply striking one stone against another.

 It should be no surprise that the graveyard contains a number of Celtic Crosses.
 The Celtic Cross is not only well-known, it is a bold and attractive design.
 But what surprised me was the large number of unusual crosses.

 Now lets take walk into the graveyard.
 Check out the cross to the left, for example.
 Taller than wide, it has the basics of the common Latin cross, but look at the arms.
 They radiate out in spear-like points.
 This is sometimes called a “barbed cross”.